 Scrooge: Oooh...
 Goldie, you're a dirty deal-maker!

-Hypnotizing Gladstone Gander to use his luck to steal Scrooge's Number One Dime in "Dime Enough For Luck."
-Not only is it incredibly satisfying to see Gladstone suffer for once, but the fact that she was able to do pull this off at all makes Magica possibly the only force in the Scrooge McDuck Universe that's stronger than Gladstone's infamous luck!
+Hypnotizing Gladstone Gander to use his luck to steal Scrooge's Number One Dime in "Dime Enough For Luck" and cursing him with bad luck afterwards!
+Not only is it incredibly satisfying to see Gladstone suffer for once, but the fact that she was able to pull this off at all makes Magica possibly the only force in the Scrooge McDuck Universe that's stronger than Gladstone's infamous luck!
 Carl Barks would have loved this episode, seeing one of his favorite characters take down one of his least favorite.
 Oh, and "Bad luck, old chum!"

 Trapping Scrooge in the future, finally getting his Number One Dime, and taking over the world in the alternate future (starting a trend for Disney villainnesses?) in "Duck to the Future."

 Launchpad gets a few of these in the episode "Where No Duck Has Gone Before".
 Huey, Dewey, Louie, Doofus, and Launchpad have gotten stuck in outer space with an egotistical actor who plays a hero in a sci-fi show and thinks he's still filming an episode.
 When the actor realizes they've actually been captured by aliens, he escapes back to Earth, abandoning the others.
 Launchpad then shows the boys what real heroes do, and saves the day.

 The entire second half of "Hero For Hire" is one giant CMOA for Launchpad.
 The Beagle Boys use him as an unknowing patsy in all their robberies so he'll take the blame, and then they take Doofus hostage so he won't try and clear things up with the police.
 Launchpad then proceeds to fake his own death, locate the Beagle Boys' house, and saves Doofus while recovering the stolen money.